neondatabase/website/content/docs/manage/branches.md

 ## Set a branch as protected

-Designating a branch as "protected" means that your IP allowlist will be applied to this branch.
-This feature is only supported on Neon's Scale plan, which supports up to five protected branches.
+"Protected" is a status assigned to a branch that limits access based on IP addresses.
+Only IPs listed in the project’s IP allowlist can access this branch.
+This feature is available on Neon's [Scale](/docs/introduction/plans#scale) plan, which supports up to five protected branches.

-For the protected branch designation to have any effect, you must:
+For the protected status to have any effect, you must:

 1. Define an IP allowlist.
 2. Select the **Restrict IP access to protected branches only** option.